-Ben Kutner is a Los Angeles based composer and music director.
+Ben Kutner is a Los Angeles-based composer and music director.
 His music explores the integration of tonality with modern forms.
-He is currently at work on his third opera, SERUM, to be premiered in 2019.
+He is currently at work on his third opera, SERUM, to be premiered in 2020.